 Frequently Asked Questions About The Eureka Mignon Specialita

-The Eureka Mignon Specialita and the entire Mignon product line have acquired some attention in the past few years.
+The Eureka Mignon Specialita and the entire Mignon product line have attracted attention in recent years.
 So, questions about Eureka and its grinders have risen across the internet.

-Find below some of the answers to the most common doubts about Eureka grinders.
+Find some answers to the most common doubts about Eureka grinders below.

 Where are Eureka grinders made?

 Eureka manufactures its grinders in Fiorenze, Italy.
 The company has more than 100 years of experience manufacturing coffee grinders.
 The company prides itself on its extreme attention to quality, making its grinders by hand and adding advanced technology to its products.

 Top-quality spare parts are part of their business philosophy.
 Eureka is a company committed to manufacturing long-lasting products.